pa11y/pa11y/README.md

 }
 ```

 You can find the codes for each rule in the console output, so you can simply copy/paste these into your config file.
+We also maintain a [list of all available rules][rules].

 Caveats